-Queensland reclassified existing Community Care Units from admitted patient care to residential mental health service units.
+Queensland reclassified existing Community Care Units from admitted patient care to residential mental health service units from the 2017-18 reporting period.
 All establishments that were recognised as Residential by the Queensland Health Department Director-General have been included in the collection.